Fall 2025 Registration Dates:

-• Class of 2024: Tuesday, April 16
+Class of 2025: Tuesday, April 15

-• Class of 2025: Wednesday, April 17
+Class of 2026: Wednesday, April 16

-• Class of 2026: Thursday, April 18
+Class of 2027: Thursday, April 17

-• Class of 2027: Friday, April 19
+Class of 2028: Friday, April 18

-Steps for a Successful Registration
+Steps for Successful Registration

 How to Prepare for your Advising Appointment

-4. Review the Bulletin and Academic Policies.
+- Review the Bulletin and all Academic Policies.

 Class Registration Instructions

-Congratulations if you are graduating in May!
-We would love to see you before graduation.
-Please feel free to schedule a coffee chat or meeting in late April/early May so we can wish you well on your future endeavors.
+Before you leave, we would love to see you before graduation.
+Please feel free to schedule a coffee chat or meeting in late April/early May so we can wish you well on your future endeavors!

 As you’re gearing up for the two remaining semesters at Olin, many of your required classes should be completed by now.
 If possible, plan to complete any remaining core requirements next semester.
 You should also be working towards completing courses for your specific majors/ minors.
 Review your requirements and talk with your advisor to ensure that these can and will be met by your graduation date.

-As you’re gearing up for the two remaining semesters at Olin, you’ll complete any remaining core requirements and upper-level non-business distributions, but the main focus of your senior year will be on coursework in your major(s).
+As you’re gearing up for the two remaining semesters at Olin, you’ll complete any remaining core requirements and upper-level non-business distributions, but the focus of your senior year will be on coursework in your major(s).

 While the BSBA advising team carefully checks your degree audit to ensure that you meet all necessary requirements for graduation, we expect that you are aware of the remaining requirements.
 It is possible to adjust your senior year schedule, but you should be thoughtful and intentional about it to ensure you meet all graduation requirements.
 When in doubt, please consult with your academic advisor.